cjca/SlylineOS/README.md

 # Assumptions

-SkylineOS for Harley Davidson is provided and contracted by a separate vendor.
+SkylineOS for Harley Davidson is provided and contracted by a separate vendor called Visteon.

-They use QNX which is a RealTime OS similar to Linux owned by BlackBerry.
+They use the QNX Operating System which is a RealTime OS similar to Linux owned by BlackBerry.

+Note: Visteon and QNX both support both CarPlay from Apple and AndroidAuto from Google.
+I'm not sure whey AndroidAuto is not supported  from Harley Davidson.
+In fact, the system itself runs off Android on top of the QNX OS.

+Image Files that identify as 'DOS/MBR boot sector' probably need to be mounted as a QNX6 Image File.
+Image Files taht identify as 'Android sparse image, version: 1.0' need to be converted and  mounted as a loopback device

 # Locations